 Important Coronavirus Update

-Coronavirus Disease 2019, or COVID-19, is a new respiratory virus first identified in Wuhan, Hubei Province, China.
-The World Health Organization (WHO) recently declared COVID-19 a global pandemic.
+Coronavirus Disease 2019, or COVID-19, is a respiratory virus first identified in Wuhan, Hubei Province, China.
+The World Health Organization (WHO) declared COVID-19 a global pandemic.
 If you develop a fever or cough or have difficulty breathing, or have had close contact with someone who has had a confirmed positive COVID-19 test result, please seek medical attention by calling your provider’s office.
 For more information regarding the coronavirus, visit the Centers for Disease Control and Prevention (CDC) website.